 Feedback is most effective when it’s timely.
 If you talk to your employee about an assignment from last week that could have been much better, that will probably still be fresh in their head.
 But, if you’re having a performance review at the end of the year, and you reference a problem from all the way back in the first quarter, they might not even remember what you’re talking about.

 The other reason employees hate annual reviews despite wanting feedback is the quiet dread of waiting.
 If all they've got is their end-of-year review, then they’ll be going in pretty much blind.
 They might have done well, or you might be about to tear them a new one, for all they know.

-But, if you check in regularly to provide documented feedback, then going into things, employees will have some idea of what to expect.
-Plus, documented feedback gives you something both to refer back to, which makes it more likely that you’ll be able to take a comprehensive overview of their job performance without overlooking past accomplishments.
+If you check in regularly to provide documented feedback, then employees will have some idea of what to expect.
+Plus, documented feedback gives you something both to refer back to.
+This makes it more likely that you’ll be able to take a comprehensive overview of their job performance without overlooking past accomplishments.

 Engaged employees hold you to a higher standard

 At this point, you might be wondering, how important is communication for employee engagement if my team is already highly engaged?
 Well, it's already true that some of your employees are likely to be more engaged than others.
 Even if you haven't been actively trying to engage people or not.

 Your most engaged employees are likely to be your most driven workers.
 Keeping them that way should be a priority, and it’s virtually impossible to do that without good communication practices.

 But engagement isn’t all smiles and discretionary effort.
 The fact is, your most engaged employees are more likely to be aware of any shortcomings in your workplace culture.
 We’ve already discussed how trust relies on good communication, and this is a prime example.
 Because of their awareness, your engaged staff are valuable sources of insight about how to improve the workplace.
 Not only does this help you keep them onside, but it also means you can help boost the engagement of your other employees too.

 Managers must be at the forefront of communication strategy